Robbery Bob: Sequel

-A sequel, titled Robbery Bob 2: Double Trouble, was released on June 3, 2015.
 TouchArcade rated it four out of five stars, with reviewer Chris Carter praising it for filling a niche for heist games and focusing on stealth over action while criticizing the story’s premise as "stupid" and the art design as "forgettable".
+Carter gave the game a rating of 4/5, praising the controls as "increasingly easy to navigate".

+Robbery Bob 2 received positive reviews for its Gameplay, while its art style and story was criticized.